 dimensions that delight the mind and the senses.
 Think about all the aspects

-of evil that interfere with our enjoyment, aspects that we had nothing to do
+of evil that interfere with our enjoyment, those aspects that we had nothing to do

 with, and are seemingly helpless to rectify.

-Even better, think about the manifold range of dimension in
+Even better, think about the manifold range of dimensions in

-the spiritual realm, all the way from the simple joy of living and facing
+the spiritual realm, all the way from the simple joy of living, facing

-adventure and experiences to the magical realm of romance, coupling and
+adventure and new experiences; all the way to the magical realm of romance, coupling and

-producing children, and then watching them enjoy love and life.
+producing children, and then watching them grow up to enjoy romance and life.

-How can we even consider that God doen't have a plan and way
+how can we even consider that God does not have a plan with a way